• Skip to primary navigation

 🔪 How To Make Split Pea Soup

-I always recommend adding salt conservatively until the very end as ham itself is vert salty and it varies by brand.
-You will need a large soup pot, a knife and cutting board, a wooden spoon for stirring, and measuring cups.
+I always recommend adding salt conservatively until the very end as ham itself is very salty and it varies by brand.
+You will need a large soup pot, a knife, a cutting board, a wooden spoon, and measuring cups.

 1. Saute.
-Heat ½ a tablespoon of olive oil in a large soup pot over medium-high heat.
-Add 4 diced carrots, 1 large diced onion, and 3 diced ribs of celery and saute until softened, usually between 5-8 minutes.
+Heat ½ tablespoon (7 milliliters) of olive oil in a large soup pot over medium-high heat.
+Add 4 diced carrots (244 grams), 1 large diced onion (150 grams), and 3 diced ribs of celery (120 grams) and saute until softened, usually between 5-8 minutes.

 4. Simmer.
 Bring the contents of the pot to a boil, then reduce the heat and allow it to simmer for 45 minutes or until the peas are tender and fully cooked (stirring occasionally). *If your soup becomes too thick at any point, add a bit more water until desired consistency is reached.